mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 any waterhole.

-The Aslan that has evolved from those beginnings is, like a human, an upright biped averaging two metres in height and 100 kilograms in mass.
+The Aslan that has evolved from those beginnings is, like a human, an upright biped averaging two meters in height and 100 kilograms in mass.
 There are two
 sexes: male and female, of which the most notable external difference is the male’s increased size and more